fernandomayer/bistablehistory/paper.md

 The package is built using Stan probabilistic programming language [@carpenter2017stan].
 Thus, it provides posterior distributions, ability to compare models via information criteria [@loo], etc. In addition, the package provides Stan code for performing the estimation and an example that explains how to implement a custom Stan model that relies on it.
 The source code for `bistablehistory` has been archived to Zenodo with the linked DOI: [@zenodo]

+# Statement of Need
+Analysis of time series from psychophysical experiments on perceptual experiments, in particular on multistable perception, frequently requires taking into account slow accumulation of adaptation.
+A typical approach is to use an easy-to-compute approximation via n autocorrelation coefficient [@VanEe2009].
+However, such estimates are both less accurate than a first-order process approach [@PastukhovBraun2011] and are harder to use as covariates for the time series analysis.

+Package `bistablehistory` addresses this problem by providing tools that allow to compute an estimate of this process while, optionally, fit its parameters.
+The estimate could be used for further analysis or directly as part of a statistical (generalized) linear model that is fitted by a package function.

 # References